plotly/tutorial-nanodash/SETUP.md

-# NanoDash Tutorial: Setup Instructions
+# NanoDash tutorial: Setup instructions

 Thanks for registering for the NanoDash tutorial!
-The following outlines installation instructions for setting up your local machine before the tutorial.
+This guide provides step-by-step instructions to set up your local machine for the tutorial.

-The terminal commands in these instructions are intended for Bash or a similar Unix shell.
-If you are on Windows, use Git Bash or another  Bash shell tool for Windows.
+The terminal commands below are intended for Bash or similar Unix shells.
+If you are using Windows, you can use Git Bash, WSL, or another Bash shell tool.

 ## 1. Cloning the repository